 - target: Metastatic Disease

-description: Spread of cancer cells to distant organs including liver, lung,
+description: Spread of cancer cells to distant organs including liver, lung, and peritoneum.

 evidence: